abechoi/Abechoi_Gatsby/src/markdowns/projects/abechoi-gatsby.md

 ## Challenges

 &nbsp;&nbsp;&nbsp;&nbsp;During this project, there were two instances where I was stuck for hours and had to seek external help.
 My first major issue was not fetching my query properly, by it's alias name.
 I used markdownRemark instead of my alias, and someone on StackOverflow had corrected me.
-My second issue, I thought had to do with gatsby-plugin-image, as my images would not load when deployed, but would load just fine for gatsby develop and build/serve, but it was an AWS issue.
+My second issue, I thought had to do with gatsby-plugin-image, as my images would not load when deployed, and would load just fine for gatsby develop and build/serve.
+This ended up being an AWS issue.
 For some reason AWS Amplify would not load my images, so I tried AWS S3, still no luck.
 I've asked Reddit, Facebook Groups, StackOverflow, and even AWS Amplify's Github page (and I still didn't get a response from them).
 I then simply deployed my app via Netlify and configured my records on AWS Route 53 to point there.

 ## Takeaways